Edwards syndrome (Trisomy 18)

 What is Edwards syndrome?

-Edwards syndrome is a genetic condition in babies that causes severe disability.
-It is caused by an extra copy of chromosome 18 and babies born with the condition usually do not survive for much longer than a week.
+Edwards syndrome is a genetic condition that causes serious health problems and disabilities.
+It's caused by an extra copy of chromosome 18.

 What are the symptoms of Edwards syndrome?